Junie Help

 where:

-• ^\Qgit show \E matches git show literally, including the whitespace at the end.
+• ^\Qgit show \E matches the git show literal text exactly, including the trailing space at the end.

 • [^\s;&|<>@$]+ matches exactly one argument (one or more characters), excluding whitespaces or special characters.